|date released||Friday, March 24th 2023|

 Choose FILE > Save as... to save your sketch.

-Mark the Solid checkbox to create a filled shape for use in the EPS layer
+Mark the Solid checkbox to create a filled shape for use in the vector layer

 Non-solid shapes are used in the sketch layer.